 Real estate investment groups can be a great place to meet other like-minded investors, as well as industry professionals and vendors such as title companies, lenders, attorneys and accountants.
 By joining a real estate investment group, you can meet contacts who can help guide you on your first deal, help you secure financing, or write up a contract.

 Typically, you can find investment groups on sites like Meetup and Craigslist.
 You can also join your local Chamber of Commerce to find out more about what’s going on in the real estate community in your area.
-Local realtors and other investors may also be able to suggest where to find real estate investment groups.
+Local real estate agents and other investors may also be able to suggest where to find real estate investment groups.

 “To be successful, it is essential to understand the fundamentals of property investing, recognize the basics of good and bad investment properties, and have the right guide to follow through the Property Cycle and the Renter Cycle, as well as some of the pitfalls of rules, regulations and laws that could possible inhibit your ability to obtain your defined financial success.
 You can learn some of these things by joining local real estate investing groups and reading books and magazines on real estate investing.”